JJBears/SPATS_570/README.md

 # SPATS_570
-Syringe Pump Automation for Class Project
+Syringe Pump Automation for Histologic Protocols

 This is a package designed to be used with New Era Syringe Pumps as open source system that runs 1+ pumps for Histology protocols.